nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/mesh/models.rst

 .. _bt_mesh_models:

-Bluetooth mesh models
+Bluetooth Mesh models
 #####################

-Nordic Semiconductor provides a variety of model implementations from the `Bluetooth mesh model specification`_ and their API documentation, as well as vendor-specific models.
+Nordic Semiconductor provides a variety of model implementations from the `Bluetooth Mesh model specification`_ and their API documentation, as well as vendor-specific models.

-For more information about these and other models, see also `Bluetooth mesh model overview`_.
+For more information about these and other models, see also `Bluetooth Mesh model overview`_.

 .. toctree::
    :maxdepth: 1